Comparison12 min read

 Most Mature Programs Run All Three

-The trick is keeping these tracks operationally separate so that affiliates don't expect referral economics, referrals don't get treated like affiliates, and resellers don't lose deals to direct sales through poor channel-conflict management.
+The trick is keeping these tracks operationally separate so that affiliates don't expect referral economics, referrals don't get treated like affiliates, and resellers don't lose deals to your direct sales through poor channel-conflict management.

-For the complete picture across all eight SaaS partner types — including technology alliances, OEM partnerships, MSPs, SIs, and ambassadors — see the Partner Ecosystem Guide.
+For the complete picture across all eight partner types — including technology alliances, OEM partnerships, MSPs, SIs, and ambassadors — see the Partner Ecosystem Guide.

 Run all three programs on one platform